cilium/cilium/Documentation/policy/language.rst

     All traffic outside of the cluster. all
     All traffic both within the cluster and outside of the cluster.

+.. versionadded:: future
+   Allowing users to `define custom identities <https://github.com/cilium/cilium/issues/3553>`_ is on the roadmap but has not been implemented yet.

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~